adde88/python-pineapple/README.md

 - To find out more about the WiFi Pineapple API itself, set `debug = True` when instantiating your `Pineapple()`s and it will log the HTTP requests it makes
 - Read the WiFi Pineapple php source located on your pineapple at `/pineapple/modules/$modulename/api/module.php` as well as the corresponding python files in this project

+## Notes
+This is currently undergoing a rewrite and some methods may appear to have duplicate functionality.
+This is being done to keep backward compatibility.
+Method names will mirror those shipped with Pineapple Firmware and associated Modules.
+Planning on adding some additional helpers.
+This README will be updated over time.
+Feel free to let me know if you want a specific feature.

 ## Examples:
 ##### Instantiate a Pineapple object:
 <pre>